 A unique vehicle registration category is established for limousines.

-(1) certifies that an insurance policy under section 65B.135 in an aggregate amount of $300,000 per accident is in effect for the entire period of the registration;
+(1) certifies that an insurance policy or policies under section 65B.135, in the minimum aggregate amount required under that section, is in effect for the entire period of the registration;

-(2) provides the commissioner with proof that the passenger automobile license tax and a $10 fee have been paid for each limousine receiving limousine plates; and
+(2) provides the commissioner with proof that the passenger automobile registration tax and a fee in the amount specified for special plates under section 168.12, subdivision 5, have been paid for each limousine receiving limousine plates; and

 (3) complies with this chapter and rules governing the registration of motor vehicles and licensing of drivers.